GD Palmeira: History

 At the 2018 National Division, Palmeira Santa Maria made a goal draw with Fogo's Vulcânico on April 14.
 At round 2, they made their first national championship win where they defeated almighty Sporting Praia Next, a huge 4–2 win over Barrerirense of Maio was made, currently the nation's highest, then a loss to the same club was followed.
-Palmeira defeated Fogo's Vulcânicos and with 10 points, a success that Palmeira Santa Maria never endured, they are leaders in Group C and will head to the semis in mid-May.
-Their 6th and final round will be a challenge with Sporting Praia.
+Palmeira defeated Fogo's Vulcânicos and with 10 points, a success that Palmeira Santa Maria never endured, they are leaders in Group C and head to the semis in mid-May.
+Their 6th and final round would be a challenge with Sporting Praia in which they were defeated.

+The 2022 cape-verdean championship, which took place after two seasons without being held, due to the COVID-19 pandemic, Palmeira, as Sal's champions managed to reach their first final.
+In the final match, which was held on the island of Boa Vista, Palmeira were defeated by Académica do Mindelo (1–0).

+In the 2023 season, the team managed to reach their second consecutive final, facing once again Académica do Mindelo, the defending national champions.
+The final was held on the island of Maio, on June 8.
+After the matched ended 1–1, Palmeira beat Académica do Mindelo, via a penalty shootout (7–6), thus becoming national champions for the first time in their history.